jnh277/hmc_lin_sys/README.md

 ## Section 4
-Matlab code for the example of sampling from a donut target using metroplis hastings is in Matlab/MH_donut_example.m Matlab coce for the example of sampling from a donut target using HMC is in Matlab/HMC_donut_example.m
+Matlab code for the example of sampling from a donut target using metroplis hastings is in Matlab/MH_donut_example.m

+Matlab code for the example of sampling from a donut target using HMC is in Matlab/HMC_donut_example.m